johan-jernstrom/SH-RPi-Venus-daemon/README.md

 During the modifications, the original source code was changed slightly and it might result in features not working or it not running on a pi runnig raspbian os any more.

+**NOTE:** For example the HTTP Server is disabled for now since it is not needed for the simple use case.
+Also, the main loop in the state machine now runs once every second instead of once every 100 ms to reduce cpu load.

-Getting it run on the Venus OS was a bit trial and error but apart from the small changes to the source code, these were the steps I made:
+Getting it run on the Venus OS was a bit trial and error but apart from the small changes to the source code, these were the steps made:

 1. Enable I2C
-    - Add following to config (I have note yet tested activating the real time clock so that line is commented out)
+    - Add following to config (not yet tested activating the real time clock so that line is commented out)

         ```bash
         #### Change for Sailor Hat for Raspberry Pi https://docs.hatlabs.fi/sh-rpi/docs/software/#enabling-i2c-and-spi